alvarnydev/yanniksahl.com/src/content/work/natours.md

 img_alt: A mostly green/white website that invites you to take tours into nature
 link: https://natours.yanniksahl.com
 description: |
-  I created this website to practice the basics of frontend design.
-It was created using HTML5 and CSS3 and is fully responsive, and was designed for a fictional company offering tours in nature.
+  This website features a design for a fictional company that offers tours into Nature.
 tags:
   - Frontend
   - HTML5